streamlit/docs/content/streamlit-cloud/troubleshooting.md

 ### When will I be charged?

-The Starter plan is free forever, but if you have opted for a Teams or Enterprise account then you will have a 14 day free trial for your workspace.
+The Starter plan is free forever, but if you have opted for a Teams account then you will have a 14 day free trial for your workspace.

-When your trial is near completion, you will receive automated emails reminding you to set up your billing information (if you haven't already) to continue on your Teams or Enterprise plan.
+When your trial is near completion, you will receive automated emails reminding you to set up your billing information (if you haven't already) to continue on your Teams plan.
 To avoid disruption, we recommend that you set up billing well before your trial ends.
 Once you have set up your billing information, we will only start charging you once your trial ends.
 Stripe will automatically bill your account every month and send you a confirmation email.

 If you choose not to set up billing, you will be downgraded to the Starter plan after your trial ends.